Local Guide

 NMIOTC is located at the northern part of Souda bay 20km from the historical city of Chania.
 Chania is the second largest city of Crete and the capital of the Chania regional unit.
 It lies along the north coast of the island, about 70 km (43 mi) west of Rethymno and 145 km (90 mi) west of Heraklion.

 The city of Chania can be divided into two parts: the old town and the modern city which is the larger one.
 The old town is situated next to the old harbor and is the matrix around which the whole urban area was developed.
 It used to be surrounded by the old Venetian fortifications that started to be built in 1538.Of them, only the eastern and western parts have survived.
 From the south, the old town is continuous with the new, and from the north the physical border is the sea.
-The centre of the modern city is the area extending next to the old town and especially towards the south.
+The center of the modern city is the area extending next to the old town and especially towards the south.

 The Archaeological Museum